 Philadelphia, PA 19103-3298

-The kit includes necessary forms and information, including the estimated amounts for which you are eligible.
+The kit includes necessary forms and information, such as the estimated amounts for which you are eligible.

 A physician must certify your condition.
-The Board of Pensions may require a second medical opinion (at its expense).
+The Board may require a second medical opinion (at its expense).

 The living needs benefit is paid in a lump sum and only to you; it cannot be paid to another person or entity.